 Theodore was one of those multi-gifted people who attract both admiration and jealousy.
 He was a brave soldier, and at the same time he was an articulate Christian who convinced many to join him in the faith.
 Several icons of Theodore depict an unusually handsome face with strong features.

 The pagan emperor Licinius was well aware of his military commander's qualities, and those qualities worried him.
-He didn't want an enemy—Christianity—to have such a powerful advocate.
+He didn't want an enemy—and to him Christianity was an enemy—to have such a powerful advocate.
 So he called Theodore to the imperial court, and invited him to offer sacrifice to the pagan gods.
 Theodore came, and asked to take some of the pagan idols home, saying he would return with them the next day to offer sacrifice.
 What he actually did was to melt down the precious metal they were made of, and then distribute the valuable chunks to the poor.

 Theodore would pay dearly for his dedication to Christ.
 He was tortured and crucified, and when those things miraculously failed to kill him, he was beheaded.

 We remember Theodore as the patron saint of soldiers.
 But he also fulfilled a Biblical exhortation: "Always be prepared to make a defense to anyone who calls you to account for the hope that is in you" (I Peter 3: 15b).
 Theodore gave himself up to the emperor's men, and was heard to say, "Glory to God" as he died.

 What does it mean in our lives, in our day, to "be prepared to make a defense" of our faith?
 For one thing, Christians should be ready to challenge public assertions that go against the words of Jesus Christ.
 One example is a recent book by Deepak Chopra, a well-known advocate of alternative medicine.
 In 2010 he produced a book called "Muhammad: A Story of the Last Prophet."